Preparing Your Dog for Boarding

 Vaccinations for Parvo, Rabies and Distemper must be current, with no vaccine being given within the two weeks prior to boarding.
 Bordatella is optional.
 You and your vet can make the decision as to whether you want to get that one.
 We accept veterinary-endorsed titter counts in place of annual vaccinations.

-Please put your name on all of your dog's belongings, then pack your doggie bag.
+Please put your name on all of your dog's belongings.
 Here are some things to consider sending along:

 A leash and collar to be used during transportation.

 We provide food.
 However, if your pet is on a special diet, you're more than welcome to send it along.
 If it's kibble, simply put enough for their visit into a small container.
 If it's something other than kibble, please package it in serving-sized portions and clearly label it with your dog’s name.